-From spruced-up pubs in the burbs to cutting-edge cocktails in Hoxton, the capital’s drinking scene is as full-on as ever.
-Here we hand-pick the best-rated bars and pubs our expert reviewer, Keith Barker-Main, has visited this month, so if you’re looking for a new watering hole, you’ve come to the right place.
-Scroll on for four fresh bars which are all well worth visiting.
+From high-flying cocktail bars in Mayfair to louche basement dens in Soho, Scotch whisky in the City and French spirits in Bethnal Green, the capital’s drinking scene is as full-on as ever.
+Here we hand-pick the top-rated bars and pubs our expert reviewer, Keith Barker-Main, has visited this month, so if you’re looking for a new watering hole, you’ve come to the right place.
+Scroll on for five fresh bars which are all well worth visiting.

 Words: Keith Barker-Main

 What: The Aviator is the newly rebranded 1960s-style cocktail bar of swish modern British restaurant Hush.
 ‘Destination’ cocktails are themed by country and detailed on mocked-up boarding cards; many are delivered with a theatrical flourish.
 Smoking Señorita (Spain), a suave take on a Manhattan, arrives in a cloud of smoke, from under a cloche, while Rihannatini (Bahamas) comes with mascarpone mousse and a mini chocolate pot.

 Where: 8 Lancashire Court, W1S 1EY

 What: A bar counter inlaid with countless old centime coins, and a drinks list highlighting Calvados, Armagnac, ‘cidre’ and ‘fortified kirs’, indicate the Parisian inspiration at this first solo bar from former Beaufort Bar head bartender Chris Moore.
 The gimmick-free cocktails are also a tour de force, a too the promise soon of a French kitchen sending out the likes of croquet monsieur and truffled cream leeks.